OswaldHe/CS188-Projects-2022Winter/_posts/2021-01-25-team02-text-guided-procedure-art-creation.md

 {: style="text-align: center;"}

 #### Paint Transformer Framework
-The structure of the whole training pipeline is provided in Fig 5.
+The structure of the whole painting pipeline is provided in Fig 5.
 The Paint Transformer contains two parts: Stroke Predictor and Stroke Renderer.
 For each rendering iteration, the Stroke Predictor will give predictions from the input image I<sub>t</sub>, and pass the result to the stroke renderer.
 The stroke render will add strokes accordingly from the Canvas images I<sub>c</sub>.
 The result will be the image I<sub>r</sub>.

 #### Loss function
 Both stroke (direction, dimension, and sequence) and pixel (color) will affect the result.
 The loss function contains the two factors are presented below: